 American Geophysical Union Publications

 Jakobsson, Martin; Siegert, M; and Paton, Mark, "A Modeling Experiment on the Grounding of an Ice Shelf in the Central Arctic Ocean During MIS 6" (2003).
-Center for Coastal and Ocean Mapping.
+EOS Transactions, American Geophysical Union.
 565.